knative/client/docs/cmd/kn_broker_update.md

-## kn broker create
+## kn broker update

-Create a broker
+Update a broker

 ```
-kn broker create NAME
+kn broker update NAME
 ```

 ### Examples

 ```

-  # Create a broker 'mybroker' in the current namespace
+  # Update a broker 'mybroker' in the current namespace with delivery sink svc1
-  kn broker create mybroker
+  kn broker update mybroker --dl-sink svc1

-  # Create a broker 'mybroker' in the 'myproject' namespace and with a broker class of 'Kafka'
+  # Update a broker 'mybroker' in the 'myproject' namespace and with retry 2 seconds
-  kn broker create mybroker --namespace myproject --class Kafka
+  kn broker update mybroker --namespace myproject --retry 2

 ```